-Implementation of anti-erosion works in affected areas

-In 2022, the 3 mil. euros worth of anti-erosion works were completed in the area of Schinos in the Gerania Mountains and in the area of Varymbobi in Attica, to shield the affected areas from soil erosion and to achieve the natural regeneration of the area.
-The works were carried out with 100% ecological materials, as only burnt trees from the affected areas were used.
+Implementation of anti-erosion works in affected Electric vehicle charging stations at the Athens areas Concert Hall In 2022, the 3 mil. euros worth of anti-erosion works HELLENIQ ENERGY has created one of the largest were completed in the area of Schinos in the Gerania electric vehicle charging centres in Greece, with a total Mountains and in the area of Varymbobi in Attica, of 10 charging stations in the underground parking of to shield the affected areas from soil erosion and the Athens Concert Hall, supporting the sustainable to achieve the natural regeneration of the area. mobility of visitors and employees of the Athens The works were carried out with 100% ecological Concert Hall. materials, as only burnt trees from the affected areas were used.